Mikko-Finell/mad-ca/internal/sims/ecology/roadmap.md

 * **Follow-up:** Focus on river shaping—channel-biased flow scoring, smarter overflow spokes, and telemetry for reservoir mass/flux to validate the new persistence model.
 * Latest crater rebuild pass carves 1–3 random spillway openings whose floor matches the reservoir head so vents keep feeding once the starter pool drains along those exits.
 * HUD cleanup removed the redundant “Ecology Controls” banner and now surfaces direct adjustments for lava cooling, flux reference, reservoir head, and proto strength/uplift so lava longevity and volcano shaping can be tuned live.
+* Added a debug overlay toggle (`4`) that shades the lava elevation raster so eruption tuning sessions can see crater rims and spillways at a glance.
 * Shift-clicking the map now drops a proto-volcano at the cursor, giving tuning sessions a deterministic way to raise cones without waiting for random spawns.

 ---